fluxnetart/fluxnetart.github.io/_posts/2025-11-24-praxinvite.md

 ---
 layout: post
-title: You’re invited to PRAx!
+title: You’re invited!
 Creative Curiosity x Flux Science
 excerpt: Meet the artists and join us for an opening celebration at the Patricia Valian Reser Center for Creative Arts (PRAx) on 22 January, 2026
 categories: news
 ---